Arc the Lad III: Plot

 The third item was the Eternal Ice, which is said to be located in Jiharta.
 Alec's team reach Jiharta by hovercraft and head straight to the Amaidar Temple to consult Iga concerning the matter.
 Iga told the youngster that the Eternal Ice might be located in a place called the Ice Gallery, where the cavern is always frozen while the rest of Jiharta is warm.
 The team head into the Gallery and find a solid ice-made wall at the end of gallery.
 Each of them try their weapons on the wall and not even a scratch was found on it.
 When Marsia tried her Heat Shell spell, it won't even melt.
 So they decided to go to the magic institute in Rushart to ask Salubari of any magic strong enough to break it.
 As they turn their back, a pair of glowing red eyes was seen to watch them from behind the ice wall.
 At the institute, Salubari told them that their only chance was the Giga Plasma spell, the strongest spell known to the magic masters.
 In order to master the spell, one must have the essence of all the elements and beat the elemental wizards.
 Feeling unconfident of herself, Marsia decided to ask Sania (from Arc the Lad II) in Paysus city to replace her in learning Giga Plasma.
 When they set to find Master Harzan of Amaidar who knows about the location of Light and Dark wizard, they was told by Tikva that he is training on top of Mount Amaidar.
 But in fact, The Light and Dark wizard was actually one wizard with mastery of both elements and has died for sometimes without a successor.
 Tikva set to be the wizard with the help of Harzan and Iga, as he has the potential to be one.
 This makes Marsia realize how many people are willing to sacrifice for her and decided to face the wizards herself.
 At the institute, the elemental wizards have been assembled by Salubari takes Marsia's challenge by full force and eventually beaten by Marsia.
 As they leave the room, Tikva stormed in and ask Marsia for an immediate battle, which Marsia won over.
 After beating all the elemental wizards, Marsia receive the Giga Plasma as her new collection of spells, and use it to destroy the Ice Wall.
 But by destroying the Ice wall, they released an ancient creature guarding the Gallery known as the Cliff Giant.
-Capable of creating ice golems and summon massive tornadoes makes this beast a hard-to-beat opponent.
+Capable of creating ice golems and summoning massive tornadoes makes this beast a hard-to-beat opponent.
 After settling the business, they took a shard of Eternal Ice and depart to find the final piece of relic.